szkjn/graduation-projects/machine_learning/pii_anonymiser/README.md

 ## Concept

-This first version is a basic PII Anonymiser using NER (Named Entity Recognition) POS tagging to identify and replace Proper Nouns and Numerical values by emojis.
+This Flask application is a deployment-ready PII Anonymiser using Named Entity Recognition POS tagging to identify and replace Proper Nouns and Numerical values by emojis.

 Work in progress :